 The evening raised £2,500 and the cheque for the amount was received on behalf of the cathedral by the Dean of Truro, The Very Rev’d Roger Bush.
 The Dean said, “Not only was this a stunning orchestral concert by some very talented players, it was also an immensely generous thing to do to help raise funds to support the music at the cathedral.”

-Philip Montgomery-Smith, Truro Symphony Orchestra leader, said, “We are delighted that we managed to raise so much for such a worthy cause.
+Montgomery-Smith said, “We are delighted that we managed to raise so much for such a worthy cause.
 Truro Cathedral has an enviable reputation for its worship and music and is one of the most iconic venues in the county.
 We wanted to say a little thank you to the cathedral for all that it does to promote music for adults and children alike.”

 The Dean also thanked the members of Truro Choral Society who gave their time and energy to ensure the successful project came to fruition.